prcutler/the-bootloader/content/en/blog/episodes/15/index.md

 author: Paul Cutler ([@prcutler](https://hachyderm.io/@prcutler))
 ---

-Welcome to that latest episode!
+Welcome to the latest episode!
 Paul and Tod discuss the recent Hackaday Supercon, including talks they enjoyed, the Supercon badge, and add-ons for the badge.

 [Join our newsletter](https://buttondown.com/thebootloader)!
 Find out what Tod and Paul are up to and they share links to stories that didn't make it into the podcast.